Mexican featherwork: Featherwork with Christian themes

-Featherwork 1600-1900
+Featherwork 1600–1900

-The "golden age" of Mexican feather work lasted until the very beginning of the 17th-century, when it declined because the old masters disappeared.
+The "golden age" of Mexican feather work lasted until the very beginning of the 17th century, when it declined because the old masters disappeared.
 At this time, demand for the work declined as well, because the Spanish began to disdain indigenous handcrafts and oil painting became preferred for the production of religious images.

 In the 17th-century, imagery done in feather work became more varied, including the Virgin of Guadalupe and those from European mythology, especially on fans for ladies.
 Techniques changed to include a profusion of paper strips on mosaics, replacing the earlier use of gold trimmings.
 One image of the Virgin of Guadalupe is completely of feathers.
 While she is clothed in the usual way, the image lacks many of the decorations and symbols that are now standard.
 This may indicate that this is one of the first copies of the image.
 Another important 17th-century piece depicts the Assumption of Mary, now in the Museum of the Americas in Madrid.

 More modification of the technique occurred in the 18th century, perhaps because it was no longer done only by the indigenous.
 Feather work was supplemented with the use of oil paint to depict people (especially faces and hands), landscapes and animals and tiny strips of paper were dropped along with the outer borders.

 By the nineteenth century, the craft all but disappeared with only some limited activity in Michoacán.
 Many were done with cheap, dyed feathers, smaller works with little artistic value.
 They, however, still attracted attention from visitors to Mexico.
 In 1803, Alexander von Humboldt visited Pátzcuaro and both a feather image of Our Lady of Health, which is now in a German museum.
 Her hands and face are in oil but the rest is in hummingbird feathers.
 Count Beltrani traveled in Mexico in 1830 and mentioned Michoacan feather work in his journals, obtaining two mosaics.
-Frances Calderon de la Barca, with of the first Spanish ambassador to Mexico, noted that the mosaics of saints and angels were crude in drawing but exquisite in coloring.
+Frances Calderon de la Barca noted that the mosaics of saints and angels were crude in drawing but exquisite in coloring.

 The nuns at the Santa Rosa Convent in Puebla were noted for their feather work in the 19th century, with several notable works still in existence.
 In the mid-19th century, lithography was introduced in Mexico and some prints were used as bases for feather work, which were then backed with sheet metal.
 In Puebla, this was a popular technique for folk figures such as the China Poblana.
 The last innovation in the craft was the use of photographs.
 One such work used a photograph of Juan Arriaga de Yturbe done by Monico Guzman Alvarez of Patzcuaro, done in 1895.